yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/pg-extensions/extension-pgcron.md

 ## Examples

 The following examples decribe various ways `pg_cron` can be used to automate and improve database management tasks.
-It's a versatile tool that can help maintain database performance, consistency, and reliability through scheduled jobs.
+The tool can help maintain database performance, consistency, and reliability through scheduled jobs.

 ### Monitor and identify